yukamenes/BlackjackGame/README.md

 - 🤖 The computer dealer must hit until their score is at least 17.
 - 💥 If you or the dealer exceeds 21, that player loses.
 - 🤝 If both have the same score, it's a draw.

+## What I Learned 📚
+- Built a console-based game using Python loops, conditionals, and lists to implement Blackjack logic 🐍.
+- Wrote reusable functions with docstrings to improve code readability and maintainability 📝.
+- Structured a GitHub repository with a comprehensive README, LICENSE, and .gitignore 🚀.
+- Handled user input with validation to ensure a smooth gaming experience 🎮.
+- Learned to enhance repository documentation by adding screenshots using Markdown and managing image assets on GitHub 📸.

 ## Contributing 🤝
 Contributions are welcome!
 Feel free to open an issue or submit a pull request with improvements or bug fixes 🚀.